DC Power Flow

 Reduced System

 For non-OPF power flow with fixed generation, the DC approximation linearizes the power flow equations using the susceptance-weighted Laplacian.
-The voltage angles satisfy the reduced system obtained by eliminating the reference (slack) bus:
+The voltage angles satisfy the reduced system obtained by eliminating one reference bus per energized island:

 \[\theta_r = B_r^{-1} \, p_r\]